A global impact

 VIDAS® B·R·A·H·M·S PCT™ is an automated 20-minute test used for the rapid detection of the level of procalcitonin in human serum or plasma from patients suspected of sepsis.

-Respiratory tract infections are, after ischaemic heart disease, the second largest contributor to years of life lost due to premature death.(26) These infections can be caused by viruses (for example: influenza virus, respiratory syncytial virus) or bacteria.
-Antibiotics have no effect against viruses and are often unnecessarily prescribed because of a mistaken clinical diagnosis or due to the suspicion of a bacterial infection being present.
+Lower respiratory tract infections are the leading infectious cause of death (the fifth-leading cause of death overall) and the second-leading cause of disability-adjusted life-years.
+At the global level, the burden of LRIs has decreased dramatically in the last 10 years, especially in children younger than 5 years, although the burden in people older than 70 years has increased.(26) These infections can be caused by viruses (for example: influenza virus, respiratory syncytial virus) or bacteria.
+Antibiotics have no effect against viruses and are often unnecessarily prescribed because of a mistaken clinical diagnosis, or due to the suspicion of a bacterial infection being present.
 Some bacterial infections can be recognized and subsequently treated using simple and rapid diagnostic tests (CRP, Legionella, Streptococcus pneumoniae).
 Furthermore, current “multiplex” syndromic lab tests are now able to simultaneously detect the presence of common viruses and bacteria in a single respiratory sample in approximately one hour, assisting the clinician in rapidly determining the cause of such an infection.
 This knowledge is crucial in deciding whether antibiotics are appropriate and, if indicated, which antibiotics are optimal.
 This data, along with clinical information and an evidence-based approach, can decrease the overall use of antibiotics, their inappropriate use and the subsequent antibiotic resistance which we are trying to avoid.

 bioMérieux solutions related to respiratory tract infections